Creed III: Post-production

 In May 2022, the final writing credits were officiated.
 Ryan Coogler (director and co-writer of Creed, executive producer on Creed II, and producer on Creed III) received story credit with Keenan Coogler and Baylin, and the latter two received screenplay credit.
 Tyler Nelson and Jessica Baclesse served as co-editors.

 Music

 Soundtrack

 In October 2022, it was announced that composer Joseph Shirley would score Creed III.
 Shirley was previously part of Ludwig Göransson's team scoring the first two films in the series, as a technical score engineer and score programmer.
 On November 20, 2022, Jordan announced that J. Cole and Dreamville executive produced the soundtrack.

 Release

 Theatrical

 Creed III premiered in Mexico City on February 9, 2023, and was released in the United States on March 3.
-It was originally scheduled to be theatrically released on November 23, 2022, by Metro-Goldwyn-Mayer Pictures (MGM) in the United States, and Warner Bros.
-Pictures internationally (excluding the Nordics), but on July 28, it was delayed to March 3.
+It was originally scheduled to be theatrically released on November 23, 2022, by Metro-Goldwyn-Mayer (MGM) in the United States, and Warner Bros.
+Pictures internationally (excluding Scandinavia), but on July 28, it was delayed to March 3.

-It is the first MGM film to not be distributed by United Artists Releasing after Amazon shut down the distributor's operations and folded it into MGM.
+It is the first MGM film to not have the United Artists Releasing logo since Fighting with My Family (2019) after Amazon shut down the distributor's operations and folded it into MGM earlier in 2023.